 - Vitamin D: Many nutrients are dependent on another to function or to be absorbed.
 Vitamin D and calcium have that kind of relationship—you can take as much calcium as you want, but your body won’t be able to absorb it properly without vitamin D. Fatty fish (like salmon) and vitamin D-fortified dairy are good sources.
 You also get vitamin D from spending time in the sun.
 Too much sun exposure—especially without protection from sunscreen or clothes—can lead to skin cancer, so if you want to sunbathe or go for a walk in the name of vitamin D, do so in moderation.
 As an alternative, a simple way to increase your vitamin D intake is to take vitamin D gummies or capsules.

 - DHA: This stands for docosahexaenoic acid, an omega-3 fatty acid that supports fetal brain and eye development.
-It's an integral component of neuronal cell membranes, and intake is tied to the on-time attainment of key developmental milestones and infant problem-solving abilities.
+It's an integral component of neuronal cell membranes, and supplementing with a DHA supplement is tied to the on-time attainment of key developmental milestones and infant problem-solving abilities.
 It’s found in low-mercury fish and DHA-enriched orange juice, milk, and eggs.

 - Iodine: This mineral helps your baby’s organs and nervous system develop properly.
 It’s found in iodized salt (usually labeled as such) as well as dairy, fish, and iodine-fortified bread.